Western Climate Initiative: History

 The Western Climate Initiative was founded as the Western Regional Climate Action Initiative on February 26, 2007, by the governors of Arizona, California, New Mexico, Oregon and Washington.
-The founding agreement stated the goal of the WRCAI was to evaluate and implement ways to reduce their states's emissions of greenhouse gases and achieve related co-benefits.
+The founding agreement stated the goal of the WRCAI was to evaluate and implement ways to reduce their states' emissions of greenhouse gases and achieve related co-benefits.
 These states and future participants in the initiative (collectively known as WCI "partners") also committed to set an overall regional goal to reduce emissions (set in August 2007 as 15 percent below 2005 emission levels by 2020), participate in a cross-border greenhouse gas registry to consistently measure and track emissions, and adopt clean tailpipe standards for passenger vehicles.
 By July 2008, the initiative had expanded to include two more U.S. states (Montana and Utah) and four Canadian provinces (British Columbia, Manitoba, Ontario and Quebec).
 Together, these partners comprised 20 percent of the U.S. GDP and 76 percent of the Canadian GDP.

 Goals and design

 The most ambitious and controversial objective of the WCI was to develop a multi-sector, market-based program to reduce greenhouse gas emissions.
 Detailed design recommendations for a regional cap-and-trade program to reduce greenhouse gas emissions were released by the WCI in September 2008 and July 2010.
 By December 2011, California and Quebec adopted regulations based on these recommendations.
 (The WCI has no regulatory authority of its own.)
-Key administrative aspects of the regional cap-and-trade program are being implemented in 2012.
-Power plants, refineries, and other large emitters must comply with the cap in 2013.
-Other greenhouse gas emission sources, such as suppliers of transportation fuels, must comply with the cap beginning in 2015.
+Key administrative aspects of the regional cap-and-trade program were set to be implemented in 2012.
+Power plants, refineries, and other large emitters were encouraged comply with the cap in 2013.
+Other greenhouse gas emission sources, such as suppliers of transportation fuels, were obligated to comply with the cap in the beginning of 2015.
 Among other things, the Western Climate Initiative lays the foundation for a North American cap-and-trade program, not only in its design and implementation, but in its potential acceptance of greenhouse gas emissions offsets from projects across North America.